sweattep/anonymous_quotes/README.md

 then you shouldn't condemn the Just and Mighty One who is neither partial towards princes nor favors the rich over the poor

+>The words of the wise spoken in quiet are more acceptable than the cry of a ruler among fools